tzler/server_side_psych/code/hello_world/README.md

 Once you have these requirements met, initialize the `node` modules in this folder with `npm`:

 ```
-user@server$ npm init --yes # initialize and accept all defaults
+$ npm init --yes # initialize and accept all defaults
 ```

 Install the modules we'll need: